-Warranties issued by RWC are insured by Western Pacific Mutual Insurance Company, A Risk Retention Group (WPMIC).
-WPMIC specializes in new home warranties and, in fact, does not write insurance for any other unrelated risk.
-The financial strength of the company – over $100 million in surplus equity – dedicated for new home warranty resolution means you don’t have to worry about the insurer behind your warranty going out of business because of either man-made or natural catastrophic losses (hurricanes, oil spills, etc.).
+Home warranties issued by RWC are insured by Western Pacific Mutual Insurance Company, A Risk Retention Group (WPMIC).
+WPMIC specializes in builder home warranties and, in fact, only writes insurance for its builder members.
+The financial strength of the company – over $100 million in surplus equity – dedicated for new home warranty resolution and builder liability issues means you don’t have to worry about the insurer behind your home warranty going out of business because of either man-made or natural catastrophic losses (hurricanes, oil spills, etc.).

 Your home is warranted for the duration of the warranty period selected for your home by your Builder.
 If your home is sold during that warranty term, the balance of the warranty transfers automatically to the next homeowner.
-That transferable warranty is an excellent marketing tool for you to potentially increase the value of your home to prospective buyers.
+That transferable home warranty is an excellent marketing tool when you offer your home for sale to prospective buyers.

 Expert Second Opinion

 Even with a written warranty, Builders and Homeowners don’t always see eye-to-eye.
 If a dispute arises between you and your Builder regarding whether or not something should be considered a defect, the limited warranty document can be a valuable ‘measuring stick’ for evaluating the issues.
 You benefit from third-party assistance with home warranty issues.
 The warranty standards included are based on accepted industry practices.
 The process to get the warranty company involved to mediate your dispute and determine coverage is spelled out in your warranty book.

 “We compared the other extended warranties out there and none of them gave us the coverage for the economical price that we get from AmeriGuard.”